 - 1/2 c chopped onion (peeled)

-- 2 tbsp coconut flour or tapioca starch (Almond flour works too but does not hold together as well as other flours)
+- 2 tbsp coconut flour or tapioca starch (see notes)

 - 1/2 tsp chili pepper or red pepper flakes